modern-online/latent_intimacies/cat/readme.md

 ## Hardware

 Our device runs on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), coupled with a compatible [battery pack](https://www.pisugar.com/), compatible camera like [this one](https://www.adafruit.com/product/3508) (there are many camera options online just make sure you get one with the right ribbon cable as the one for Pi Zero is smaller that the regular Raspberry Pi).
 Finally, we used a 5eur. bluetooth speaker but we tested Bluetooth headphones as well and got them working with a bit of a grind.
 If you play your cards right, the device can be built for 50-60eur.
+For putting things together, each of these items have their respective tutorials and documentation.
+You might need a soldering iron to solder the header pins onto the Raspberry Pi, in order for the battery to work.

 ## Software